Pele (deity): Pele, Hiʻiaka, and Lohiʻau

-In one account of the Pele myths, she is banished from her home in Tahiti for creating hot spots by her older sister, Namakaokahaʻi, who also convinced the rest of her family that Pele would burn them all.
-Then, Pele travels on the canoe Honuaiakea to find a new home with her brother Kamohoaliʻi.
-Her mother gave her an egg to take care of and it later hatches into a baby girl whom Pele names Hiʻiaka-i-ka-poli-o-pele (Hiʻiaka in the Bosom of Pele) or Hiʻiaka for short.
-She is her favorite sister and encouraged her to befriend the people of Puna.
-However, when Hiʻiaka became best friends with a girl named Hōpoe, Pele became jealous of their friendship.
-Pele saw Lohiʻau, a chief of Kauaʻi, in a dream, sending Hiʻiaka to bring him to her in forty days or else she would punish them.
-When Hiʻiaka seeks out Lohiʻau, she discovers he is dead but she calls upon the power of the sorcery goddess Uli to revive him.
-As Hiʻiaka is on her journey, Pele grows impatient and sends a lava flow to Hōpoe's home before the forty days were up.
-When Hiʻiaka returns to Hawaiʻi with Lohiʻau, she saw Hōpoe covered in stone and knew Pele was behind this.
-Hiʻiaka spitefully embraced Lohiʻau in Pele's view, which further angered Pele, who then covered Lohiʻau with lava as well.
-The sisters saw that their anger led to the death of the two people who meant the most to them, so Pele apologetically brought Lohiʻau back to life and let him decide whom he would choose.
-Unfortunately for Pele, Lohiʻau ended up choosing Hiʻiaka, yet Pele gave them both her blessing.
+In one account of the Pele myths, her older sister Nāmakaokahaʻi banishes her from Tahiti for creating hot spots and convinces the rest of her family that Pele will burn them all.
+Then, Pele travels on the canoe Honuaiakea to find a new home with her brother Kāmohoaliʻi.
+Her mother gave her an egg to take care of and it later hatches into a baby girl whom Pele names Hiʻiaka-i-ka-poli-o-Pele (Hiʻiaka in the Bosom of Pele), or Hiʻiaka for short.
+Pele encourages Hiʻiaka to befriend the people of Puna, but when Hiʻiaka becomes best friends with a girl named Hōpoe, Pele becomes jealous of their friendship.
+Pele sees Lohiʻau, a chief of Kauaʻi, in a dream, sending Hiʻiaka to bring him to her in forty days.
+When Hiʻiaka seeks out Lohiʻau, she discovers he is dead, but calls upon the power of the sorcery goddess Uli to revive him.
+As Hiʻiaka is on her journey, Pele grows impatient and sends a lava flow to Hōpoe's home before the forty days are up.
+When Hiʻiaka returns to Hawaiʻi with Lohiʻau, she sees Hōpoe covered in stone and knows Pele is responsible.
+Hiʻiaka spitefully embraces Lohiʻau in Pele's view, further angering Pele, who then covers Lohiʻau with lava as well.
+The sisters see that their anger led to the death of the two people who meant the most to them, so Pele apologetically brings Lohiʻau back to life and lets him choose between them.
+Lohiʻau choosies Hiʻiaka, but Pele gives them her blessing.

 In another version of the myth, Pele hears the beating of drums and chanting coming from Kauaʻi while she is sleeping and travels there in her spirit form.
-She disguises herself as a beautiful young woman and meets Lohiʻau in this way.
-After three days of making love together, Pele goes back to Hawaiʻi and Lohiʻau dies from a broken heart.
+She disguises herself as a beautiful young woman and meets Lohiʻau.
+After three days of lovemaking, Pele returns to Hawaiʻi and Lohiʻau dies of a broken heart.